jumanasaif/PetCuddles_GP_Web/README.md

 - Health tracking: vaccinations, medications, lab results
 - AI-powered image analysis for skin issues and behavioral insights
 - Nutrition assistant to suggest daily meals and track weight
+- Interactive map displaying nearby veterinary clinics and pet stores
 - Book vet appointments and chat with experts
 - Report lost pets and request temporary pet-sitting
 - Browse and adopt pets through a matchmaking system
 - Access community content: articles, videos, events
 - Receive alerts for emergencies and weather-related dangers
-- Get reminders for feeding, walking, and veterinary visits
+- Get reminders for feeding, and veterinary visits
+- Digital pet ID cards with QR code access for quick identification
+- Travel guide for pet-friendly accommodations
+- Educational library with training and emergency care resources

 ### For Clinics & Veterinarians
 - Sign-up with license upload and working hours